 Hello!
 I'm Shane and I would love to be your voice teacher!
 I am committed to uncovering the true potential that each singer possesses as well as helping their awareness as a musician.

-Regarding my private vocal and music theory students, I identify the individual needs and create a curriculum based on the the learning style of each student.
+Regarding my private vocal, I identify the individual needs and create a curriculum based on the the learning style of each student.
 Vocally, I include the following subjects with every student: relaxation, posture and alignment, breathing, phonation, support, registration, resonance, and articulation.
-It is extremely important that every student has a sense of achievement and succe
+It is extremely important that every student has a sense of achievement and success.

-Studio Lessons: I currently have a studio that enables me to audio or video record each lesson.
-I also use a fully weighted electric piano for these lessons and have a music stand for students to use.
+currently have a studio that enables me to audio or video record each lesson, should you desire it.
+I also use a fully weighted electric piano for these lessons.

 In-Home Lessons: I have the ability to travel for in-home lessons within a certain radius of my home in central New Jersey.
 My only requirement for these lessons is that a piano/keyboard must be present with a music stand being preferred, but not required.